MikeyRedmon/TheGreatGame/README.md

 #### Solved Bugs

 - When creating the Random Number output, I had forgotten to set a range, the random number returning between 0 and 1.
+- Forgot to add an Else statement to the Spider room for input validation and capture.

 ### Remaining Bugs